amcmaster4/JANFM-Bonk-Customs/README.md

 # HELLO THERE
 Some of you might want to play our modes! its free to download.
-Just so you guys know some of these modes aren't done yet they are just for testing and soon we miht get rid of the ones that aren't done.
+Just so you guys know some of these modes aren't done yet they are just for testing and soon we might get rid of the ones that aren't done.